better-internet/radworks-grants/README.md

 > 💰 If you write an RFP, you may collect a referral bonus equal to 5% of the total size of any associated grant that is accepted _**and**_ completed.

-No matter the source of the project idea, the entire application process will be transparent and public on Radicle channels.
+No matter the source of the project idea, the entire application process will be transparent and public on Radworks channels.

 ### Support